My Story – Dan Neuffer’s CFS Recovery Story

 I have heard it said that things have to get worse before they get better.
 Well, there was no “getting better” in sight and all I managed to do is “get worse” over time, even though there were some moments of respite.

-However, after my illness reached its low point, I had dedicated myself to stop reading about the usual CFS info out there, to stop searching for other’s CFS recovery stories and to stop that rollercoaster of hope and disappointment of trying treatments that had never worked out for me.
+However, after my illness reached its low point, I had dedicated myself to stop reading about the usual CFS/Fibro info out there, to stop searching for other’s recovery stories and to stop that rollercoaster of hope and disappointment of trying treatments that had never worked out for me.
 Instead, I wanted to try to find out what was really going on, what was driving the illness.
 So I started my own research project by collating commonalities and differences amongst sufferers and investigating what could be causing some of the measurable physical changes.

 My recovery was in stages and actually included many treatments that I had previously used without success.
 I think the biggest realisation was the importance of having a comprehensive plan to see through to completion as opposed to the shotgun approach.

 Initially I healed my gut and changed my diet under the guidance of a very skilled doctor.
 I also used various supplementation to improve my metabolism, my detoxification, and to reduce the oxidative stress I was experiencing.
-I treated a variety of the common dysfunction in CFS using reasonably well-understood treatments, but my new understanding allowed me to avoid those that would be detrimental to my recovery.
+I treated a variety of the common dysfunction in CFS/Fibro/POTS using reasonably well-understood treatments, but my new understanding allowed me to avoid those that would be detrimental to my recovery.

-But without a doubt, having a deeper understanding of how Chronic Fatigue Syndrome and Fibromyalgia works was the absolute key to my recovery.
+But without a doubt, having a deeper understanding of how Chronic Fatigue Syndrome, Fibromyalgia and POTS works was the absolute key to my recovery.
 (You can get access to the Free Video Explanation HERE) That is why I don’t always focus on talking about exactly what I did, because whilst much of it is very relevant to most people and already widely understood, I believe that the KEY TO RECOVERY is tailoring a plan that addresses the underlying triggers particular to each CFS sufferer.

 All in all, my recovery started after being ill for 5 years and took me around 18 months.
 I made some very significant progress in a matter of weeks but other improvements took many months – and of course, there were setbacks along the way, which was often very disheartening.

 My plan initially was just to get back to my life and do some catching up on all aspects of my life.
-But after not having met a single other person with CFS/Fibromyalgia in over 6 years, I suddenly started to meet them all over the place.
+But after not having met a single other person with CFS/Fibromyalgia/POTS in over 6 years, I suddenly started to meet them all over the place.